fx-giant/giant-documentations/visual/using-combination-chart.md

 ![bind-multi](images/giant-101-combinationchart/bind-multi1.PNG)

 Under settings, there is an **Add Connection** button where we can choose multiple sources.
-In this case we are going to use the same source in order to show the **combined profit growth and seperate profit growth over years by months**.
+In this case we are going to use the same source in order to show the **combined profit growth and separate profit growth over years by months**.

 ![bind-multi](images/giant-101-combinationchart/multi-bind2.PNG)